-Data sources for the forecast include historical order or ship demand, firm and planned sales orders, blanket orders, customer stocking commitments, inter-company orders, and point of sale data.
-The Forecasting algorithms form the basis of the the DemandCaster Demand Planning process which may be further supplemented by demand sensing and demand shaping data.
+Data sources for the forecast include historical order or ship demand, firm and planned sales orders, EDI releases, blanket orders, inter-company orders, and point of sale data.
+The Forecasting algorithms form the basis of the the DemandCaster Forecasting and Planning process.

 - Import historical sales data: Automatically via Data Integration, or manually via a tab-delimited text file uploaded in the upload portal.